 Severe Consequences Caused by Unsanctioned UAV Flight

 Recent years have seen a marked shift of Unmanned Aerial Vehicle (UAV) from an expensive and professional production equipment to a consumer product.
 And, along with this shift comes more unsanctioned flights which have major impacts on the safety of traditional aircrafts and human life.
-Unsanctioned flights of four UAVs occurred at Chengdu Shuangliu International Airport at the night of April 21st, for example, caused alternate landing of 58 flights at Xi’an, Chongqing, Guiyang, and Mianyang airports, 4 flight returns, and the stranding of more than 10,000 passsengers.
-Prior to this event, on the 14th, 17th, and 18th, unauthorized flights of UAV also disturbed the normal arrangement of Shuangliu airport when they canused alternate landing and delay of flights.
+Unsanctioned flights of four UAVs occurred at Chengdu Shuangliu International Airport at the night of April 21st, for example, caused alternate landing of 58 flights at Xi’an, Chongqing, Guiyang, and Mianyang airports, 4 flight returns, and the stranding of more than 10,000 passengers.
+Prior to this event, on the 14th, 17th, and 18th, unauthorized flights of UAV also disturbed the normal arrangement of Shuangliu airport when they caused alternate landing and delay of flights.

 Picture 1: DJI UAV

 Unsanctioned flights of UAV are causing severe consequences, and relevant digital forensics solutions can help investigators reveal the truth and prevent similar accidents.
 SalvationDATA technical engineers, therefore, conducted an in-depth analysis of UAV flight records based on DJI products.

 Picture 2: Flight Records of DJI UAV

 Technical engineers from SalvationDATA found that DJI products record flight data in two formats: .DAT file in UAVs and .txt file in cellphones/tablets controlling the drones.

 Picture 3: Data Generated in Cellphones/Tablets during UAV Flights

 Access to Android and iOS Systems to Flight Record File